+Policy \lor Structure \lor Human Rights and Environmental Due Diligence \lor Initiatives \lor

-Policy $\lor$ Structure $\lor$ Initiatives $\lor$ Examples of External Collaboration $\lor$
+Examples of External Collaboration >

-Basic Approach on Human Rights (Including Response to International Norms)
+Basic Approach on Human Rights

-MC believes that respect for human rights is fundamental to doing business globally.
+MC believes that respect for human rights is fundamental to doing business globally and has identified "Respecting Human Rights in Our Business Operations" as part of its Materiality.
 MC stipulates its respect for human rights in its Corporate Standards of Conduct and Social Charter.
 Furthermore, MC's Code of Conduct for Executives and Employees states that MC will "respect human rights; will not engage in discrimination on the basis of race, ethnicity, creed, religion, or any other grounds; will not tolerate harassment; will foster a proper understanding and awareness of the issue of human rights; will respect the cultures, customs, and language of other countries and regions," both inside and outside MC.
 MC also supports international norms such as the International Bill of Human Rights (Universal Declaration of Human Rights and International Covenants on Human Rights), the UN Guiding Principles on Business and Human Rights, the core labor standards of the International Labour Organization (ILO), and the Voluntary Principles on Security and Human Rights.

-Furthermore, in the UK, the government established the UK Modern Slavery Act (MSA) which requires certain companies to disclose actions taken to mitigate modern slavery in their supply chains.
+Furthermore, in the UK, the government established the UK Modern Slavery Act which requires certain companies to disclose actions taken to mitigate modern slavery in their supply chains.
 In response to this legislation, MC publishes a statement annually.
 Furthermore, the Mitsubishi Corporation Policy for Sustainable Supply Chain Management includes clauses covering the prohibition of forced labor and child labor.
 MC expects its suppliers to understand, embrace and abide by this policy.